baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 [@Tbl:results-cd-prevalence] lists the number of apps where our analysis detected a consent element.
 Across all apps, we detected a consent dialog in 384 apps (8.75&nbsp;%), a consent notice in 195 apps (4.44&nbsp;%), and a link to a privacy policy in 206 apps (4.69&nbsp;%).
 Thus, in total, 785 apps (17.89&nbsp;%) had one of the consent elements we detect.

 There appears to be little difference in the prevalence of the consent elements between platforms.
-Across all types, the relative counts differ by no more than 2.3&nbsp;%.
+Across all types, the relative counts differ by no more than 2.3 percentage points.
 We detected slightly more consent dialogs on iOS compared to Android, whereas we detected slightly more notices on Android.
 In total, we detected any consent element in 18.32&nbsp;% of apps on iOS compared to 17.41&nbsp;% on Android.

 ## Violations in Consent Dialogs